Today, Elliotte Rusty Harold posted his doubts about the merits of closures in Java. Specifically, he asks "Why Hate the for Loop?":

 Inside the times method.

-times is a method on the 3 object.
-It executes the code in the closure three times. {puts "Inside the times method."} is the closure.
+is the closure.
 It's an anonymous function that's passed into the times method and prints a static sentence.
 This code is tighter and simpler than the alternative with a for loop, shown in Listing 2:

-Listing 2: Looping without closures
+Listing 2: Looping without closuresfor i in 1..3

 puts "Inside the times method."